How to Clean Your Corona Wires

 4. Reinsert.

 Please check your manuals to identify which method of cleaning is appropriate for your machine.
 Make sure you are gentle, as the corona wires are quite sensitive.
-And if the cleaning process is unsuccessful, consider replacing the corona wire altogether.
+And if the cleaning process is unsuccessful, consider replacing the drum or the corona wire altogether.